Help! My Cocker Spaniel's Not Sleeping At Night!

 Visitor Comment: CAW

-I do get up when she starts crying as I cannot afford to have a neighbor complain.
-I do not have any neighbors above or below or to one side of me, but someone is behind me and on the other side.
+I do get up when she starts crying as I cannot afford to have a neighbour complain.
+I do not have any neighbours above or below or to one side of me, but someone is behind me and on the other side.
 I personally am hoping she will eventually grow out of getting up and learning that night time is for sleeping.

 She is perfectly potty trained and crate trained and currently sleeps in her crate by my bed that is covered and has baby blankets and a toy inside.

 Anyone have any additional ideas I would really appreciate it.

 Cocker Not Sleeping?

 Take your dog for an extra run or a fast walk before bedtime.
 If nothing else, it will make you sleep!
 Ha Ha!